zalmoxes-laran/ExtendedMatrix/README.md

 [Extended Matrix](https://www.extendedmatrix.org) -

+The Extended Matrix (EM) is a scientific method and formal language for the Cultural Heritage domain.
+It is based on knowledge graph networks and grounded on FAIR and Open Science principles.
+EM formalises complex interpretative philological phenomena such as virtual reconstructive hypotheses in a transparent and robust manner; EM enables verifiability of results, reusability of data and collaborative interpretation.

 # Citation
-You can cite Extended Matrix using with the following BibTeX entry:
+You can cite Extended Matrix using the following BibTeX entry:

 ```
 @misc{demetrescu_extendedmatrix_nodate,